joshandali52/textis/readme.md

 The FrontEnd is a web application for visualization and query of data from the backend.

-TODO: Documentation
-Full documentation of the tool is available at ...

 # Installation
 Install python 3.6 or higher: